lukeludlow/prayerbot/README.md

 # prayer bot

-An Alexa skill designed to settle mormon family arguments by saying the prayer for them. test
+An Alexa skill designed to settle Mormon family arguments by saying the prayer for them.

 ## Getting Started

 Search for and enable the skill "Prayer Bot" in the Alexa app.
 For more detailed information on enabling Alexa skills, see [this](https://www.amazon.com/gp/help/customer/display.html?nodeId=201848700) guide.

-## Usage
+## Intents

 Prayer Bot gives spontaneous randomly generated prayers.
 Prayer Bot can offer a basic prayer, bless the food, or give you prayer ideas so you can say it yourself.